How do I properly enter a tank's bottom, top and initial elevations, using the Operating Range input fields?

 Elevation / Level (Minimum) - Lowest allowable water surface elevation or level.
 If the tank drains below this point, it will be automatically shut off from the system. (see link further below) If using controls to turn a pump on and off based on tank elevation, make sure the low level condition is above this, not equal to.
 For example if the minimum elevation is set to 22 m, the control condition might be "< 22.5 m".

 Elevation / Level (Initial) - Starting water surface elevation or level in the tank.
+Be sure to set this between (and not equal to) the minimum and maximum.

 Note: When running Steady State Analysis, the Elevation (Initial) is considered as the starting water surface elevation for analysis.
 In short the tank acts as a reservoir with a constant hydraulic grade considered.